 With the desire and the right tools, new habits of focus and creativity can replace the habit of distraction.”

 We’re excited every day when we hear from our Freedom community about the powerful writing session they’ve just finished, the code written in the last 3 hours, the composing, studying or undistracted conversation they’ve just experienced.

-We see it: joy.
+And we see it: joy.

 We’re all capable of it if.
 Joy is a product of creating.
 To create we need to focus.
 To focus, sometimes we need help.